 Where X actually stores geography

 1. Bio "Location" field.
 The free-form text users type into their profile.
 It is unstandardised, often a joke ("the internet", "my mom's basement"), often empty, and never validated.
-Scraping this field is what every legacy social-listening tool did pre-2023, and it is also why their geographic charts were never accurate.
-About 30 to 40 percent of accounts leave it blank or fill it with non-geographic text.
+Scraping this field is what every legacy social-listening tool did, and it is why their geographic charts were never accurate.
+Roughly 30 to 40 percent of accounts leave it blank or fill it with non-geographic text.

 2. Tweet-level Place data.
-When a user geotags a tweet, the payload includes a Place object with a country code.
-According to the official X documentation, this is opt-in at the tweet level and the precise-location feature was removed from the iOS and Android apps in 2019.
-Less than 3 percent of tweets carry geo metadata, so this is useless for audience-level analysis.
+When a user geotags a tweet, the payload carries a Place object with a country code.
+Per X's own developer documentation on filtering tweets by location, this is opt-in at the tweet level, and the precise-location feature was removed from the iOS and Android apps in 2019.
+Under 3 percent of tweets carry geo metadata, so it is useless for audience-level analysis.

-The Sorsa /about endpoint returns this third signal.
-That matters because it is the most reliable of the three for aggregate analysis: it is filled in for the vast majority of active accounts, it is platform-derived rather than self-reported, and it does not depend on the user enabling tweet-level geotagging.
+The Sorsa /about endpoint returns this third signal as a country field.
+It is the most reliable of the three for aggregate work: it is populated for the large majority of active accounts, it is platform-derived rather than self-reported, and it does not depend on the user enabling tweet-level geotagging.

 Why audience geography is hard to get

-If the data exists, why doesn't every analytics tool show it?
+If the data exists, why does not every analytics tool show it?
 Three reasons.

-First, the official X API does not expose account_based_in as a queryable field outside of the user's own analytics.
-You can get it for a single profile by parsing the public About tab, but the API surface for it is not documented.
-The Enterprise tier offers Profile Geo enrichment as a separate paid add-on, with enterprise-only operators like profile_country for filtering tweets by author country, but that is a five-figure annual contract and it works at the tweet stream level rather than at the audience level.
+First, the official X API does not expose this country value as a simple queryable field for arbitrary accounts.
+You can read it for a single profile by parsing the public About panel, but there is no documented v2 endpoint for it.
+Profile Geo enrichment exists as a separate Enterprise add-on, with enterprise-only operators such as profile_country for filtering tweets by author country, but that is a five-figure annual contract and it works at the tweet-stream level rather than the audience level.

 Second, the volume problem.
-To know where a competitor's audience lives, you need to look up the country for every follower, not just the account itself.
-For an account with 100,000 followers, that is 100,000 lookups (plus a few hundred follower-list pages).
-The official API rate limits, even on paid tiers, make this impractical.
-Profile lookups on the v2 API are capped at 900 requests per 15-minute window on most paid tiers, which means a single competitor analysis would take days.
+To know where a competitor's audience lives, you look up the country for every follower, not just the account itself.
+For an account with 100,000 followers, that is 100,000 lookups plus a few hundred follower-list pages.
+Official v2 endpoints stay rate-limited per 15-minute window, varying by endpoint and typically in the low hundreds of requests under the current pay-per-use model, so a single competitor audit at that scale runs into many hours, often days, of throttled calls before you even count the per-resource cost.

 Sorsa sidesteps all three constraints.
-It exposes account_based_in directly via /about, runs on flat-rate monthly plans rather than per-request billing, and works for any public profile without requiring a user-side OAuth grant.
-For pricing details, see our Twitter API pricing breakdown for 2026.
+It returns the country directly via /about, runs on flat monthly plans rather than per-resource billing, and works for any public profile without a user-side OAuth grant.
+For the full cost picture, see our 2026 Twitter API pricing breakdown.

 Four real use cases

-I will work through four scenarios where audience geography actually drives a decision.
-The pipelines in the second half of this article correspond directly to these.
+These are four scenarios where audience geography drives a real decision.
+The pipelines later in this guide map directly onto them.

 Influencer vetting before a regional campaign